ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_14/plot_points.md

 - She wants to rule over a kingdom, not a corpse.
 Drakan's gluttony will leave nothing left and everyone will pass away into dust.
 - She wants Lord D dead, can't do it on her own because she would need an invite
 - She wants the Havrani to thrive a little bit.
-- There is a wizard in the woods who's made a small laboratory and may have weapons that could be beneficial in taking down Lord D.
+- **Suggests to visit the wizard in the woods** - There is a wizard in the woods who's made a small laboratory and may have weapons that could be beneficial in taking down Lord D.
 - She and her brother could assist with passage in some way?
+    - *caution, brainstorming* - maybe this could be a secret way into the castle?
+A secret passageway within the mountain that would reveal Lord D's storehouses.
+        - This includes human farms basically on life-support and bodies of different races as well, siphoning into a river of blood that trickles into a cavern that eventually opens up into an ornate balcony that oversees specific balconies of chained creatures.
+            - Lord Xarpus (winged, acid breathing gargoyle creature)
+            - Lady Saravele (empowered by blood and battle hardened by gladiator style contests)
+            - Bloat - the Bloat was created by using three giant heads, an ogre's corpse, four buckets of human blood, two cyclops arms, two catablepon legs, an apple pie, and a sense of pride.
+Lord D's hobby-like creation

+## The Wizard in the Woods

+### Blisterwood weaponry

 # TODO
 - Wizards House